 Urinary Incontinence is the involuntary leakage of urine.
-In stress urinary incontinence, these leaks occur with certain physical activities such as laughing, sneezing or coughing.
-Others leak urine only while they are pregnant, after childbirth and menopause.
+In stress urinary incontinence, these leaks occur with certain physical activities such as running, laughing, sneezing or coughing.
+Others leak urine only when they are pregnant, after childbirth and menopause.
 It occurs when the bladder sphincter muscles become too weak to withhold the urine.
-These leaks can become frequent or severe enough to be a problem and can be treated successfully with either physiotherapy or surgery.
+These leaks can become frequent or severe enough to cause embarrassment and effect the social lives of women and can be treated successfully with either physiotherapy or surgery.

 Some women feel the urge to urinate and cannot control it.
 This is called urge incontinence and is caused by overactive involuntary contractions of the bladder muscles and this can be managed effectively with medication.

 The tension-free vaginal tape (TVT-O) obturator surgery is now the surgical treatment of choice for stress urinary incontinence.
-This surgery takes 15 minutes to perform and is done under regional or general anesthesia.
+This surgery takes 15 minutes to perform and is done under regional or general anaesthesia.
 It is usually performed as a day surgery so patients can return home on the same day.

 Tension-free vaginal tape (TVT-O) obturator system for Urinary Stress Incontinence

 Uterine Prolapse is the condition where the pelvic floor muscles become too weak to support the uterus, resulting in the uterus descending into the vagina.
 It mostly affects women whose pelvic tissues have weakened because of childbirth and menopause.
-The loss of estrogen and repeated straining of the pelvis eventually result in a prolapse.
+The loss of oestrogen and repeated straining of the pelvis eventually result in a prolapse.
 Treatment is usually not needed for mild cases.
-However, when the condition is more severe and lifestyle is affected, surgical repair will be required by your Singapore gynaecologist.
+However, when the condition is more severe and lifestyle becomes affected, surgical repair is usually recommended by your gynaecologist in Singapore.

 A cystocele occurs when there is a weakness of the tissue between the bladder and vagina resulting in the bladder bulging into the anterior vaginal wall.
 In mild cases, it can be managed conservatively but when it becomes symptomatic or the cystocele is severe, then surgical repair is warranted.